jp-roisin/Cube/README.md

-Just wanted to practice SASS, 3D & annimations on one small project.
+Just wanted to learn / practice SASS, 3D & annimations on one small project.